Lady Louise Windsor: Official appearances

 Following the death of her grandfather, Prince Philip, Louise accompanied her parents to a church service at the Royal Chapel of All Saints on 11 April 2021.
-She also attended his funeral on 17 April 2021.
-In March 2022 Louise attended the memorial service for Prince Philip.
-She attended Trooping the Colour in June, where she also joined her family on the balcony; the Platinum Jubilee National Service of Thanksgiving; and the Platinum Party at the Palace.
-Following the death of her grandmother, Queen Elizabeth II, on 8 September 2022, Louise stood vigil for 15 minutes at the Queen's coffin at Westminster Hall together with her brother James and six cousins on 17 September.
+She also attended his funeral on 17 April.
+In March 2022, she was present at his memorial service.
+She attended Trooping the Colour in June, where she joined her family on the balcony; the Platinum Jubilee National Service of Thanksgiving; and the Platinum Party at the Palace.
+Following the death of her grandmother, Queen Elizabeth II, on 8 September 2022, Louise stood vigil for 15 minutes at the Queen's coffin at Westminster Hall with her brother James and six cousins on 17 September.
 On 19 September, she joined other family members at the state funeral.

 On 6 May 2023, Louise attended the coronation of King Charles III and Queen Camilla.
-On 7 May she attended the Coronation Concert at Windsor Castle.
+On 7 May, she attended the Coronation Concert at Windsor Castle.

-Personal interests
+Personal life

+As of 2026, Louise is reported to be dating Felix da Silva-Clamp, whom she met during her studies at the University of St Andrews.

+Interests

 Louise is a member of Girlguiding, of which her grandmother was patron and her mother is president.
 Her mother was a Brownie and a Guide when she was a child.

-Louise was taught to ride at an early age, and joined her father on horseback as part of the Queen's 90th birthday celebrations in Windsor in 2016.
+Louise was taught to ride at an early age, and joined her father on horseback during the Queen's 90th birthday celebrations in Windsor in 2016.
 She has taken up carriage driving, a sport popularised in Britain by her grandfather, Prince Philip.
 In May 2017, she was responsible for leading the carriages of the Champagne Laurent-Perrier Meet of the British Driving Society at the Royal Windsor Horse Show.
 In May 2019, Louise took part in the Private Driving Singles carriage drive at the Royal Windsor Horse Show and achieved third place.
 She inherited her grandfather's driving ponies and carriage in April 2021.
 In 2022, she drove one of his carriages in front of the Queen at the Royal Windsor Horse Show.

+In August 2022, it was reported that she had been working at a garden centre over the summer.
+In May 2026, she worked as a chief organiser at the Royal Windsor Horse Show, operating a first concierge service.